 and

-[insert name] (hereafter referred to as the )of [insert address] [If a limited company insert Company Number and Registered Office]
+[insert name] (hereafter referred to as the Successful Contractor )of [insert address] [If a limited company insert Company Number and Registered Office]

-NML has engaged the to provide x amount of municipal, recyclable and glass bins to all sites across the Estate as well as specific collections of each site weekly.
+NML has engaged the Successful Contractor to provide x amount of municipal, recyclable and glass bins to all sites across the Estate as well as specific collections of each site weekly.

-The will work under the overall direction of NML but will report in the first instance to Meghan Crockett and will work to broad guidance and risk management provided by the Visitor Services Department.
+The Successful Contractor will work under the overall direction of NML but will report in the first instance to Meghan Crockett and will work to broad guidance and risk management provided by the Visitor Services Department.

-The shall undertake the following assignment from November 2017 until November 2020.
+The Successful Contractor shall undertake the following assignment from November 2017 until November 2020.